JRBros2346/research-SIKE/review.typ

 #import "@preview/charged-ieee:0.1.3": ieee

 #show: ieee.with(
-  title: [Foundations of the Supersingular Isogeny Key Exchange],
+  title: [Foundations of Supersingular Isogeny Key Exchange],
   abstract: [
     Supersingular Isogeny Key Exchange (SIKE) is a compact and efficient post-quantum cryptographic scheme based on elliptic curve isogenies.
 This review examines its mathematical foundations, applications, and limitations, particularly its vulnerability to the GPST attack, which led to its exclusion from NIST's 2023 standards.
 Despite this, SIKE offers key insights for advancing isogeny-based quantum-resistant cryptographic protocols.
   ],